Experienced California Worker’s Compensation Lawyers

 California’s workers’ compensation laws prohibit individuals from taking court action against their employers in place of no-fault benefits.
 However, you can still file a third-party action against someone other than your employer.
 Our skilled legal professionals can help you bring a third-party claim against one or more parties contributing to your illness or injury.
 Depending on your case circumstances, you may be entitled to compensation through workers’ compensation and a third-party claim.

 Is There a Limit on California Workers’ Compensation Benefits?

 Note that there are cases where you may find your recovery outside of a workers’ compensation claim.
 For example, suppose you file a workers’ compensation claim after a doctor deems that you are disabled, and your employer tries to retaliate against you.
 In that case, California labor laws may provide legal remedies which do not have a cap.
-Additionally, suppose you’ve been hurt on the job, and your doctor believes that you can still work for the company, but your employer refuses to allow you to return to work.
+Additionally, suppose you’ve been hurt on the job, and your doctor believes you can still work for the company, but your employer refuses to allow you to return to work.
 In that case, California Fair Employment Housing Act may provide remedies for compensation, for which there are no limits.

-Contact Experienced California Workers’ Compensation Lawyers Today
+Contact Experienced California Workers’ Compensation Attorneys Today

 At KCNS Law Group, LLP, our lawyers have worked in the defense world and know the measures that adjusters will take to minimize the claim’s payout.
 We use tailored strategies to prevent this from happening to ensure our clients are paid what they deserve.
-We understand how to structure large settlements so that benefits will be paid out to the client over their life, without complications from Medicare or other programs.
+We understand how to structure large settlements so that benefits will be paid to the client over their life without complications from Medicare or other programs.